+Figure XXX1: Location Civic Report subelement format

+The Subelement ID is equal to Location Civic as defined inTable 8-104.

+The Location Civic field contains the location information in the format as indicated in the Civic Location Type field.
+When the Civic Location Type is IETF RFC4776-2006:

+Location Civic field is formatted according to IETF RFC4776-2006 but starting at the country code field (i.e. excluding the GEOCONF_CIVIC/ OPTION_GEOCONF_CIVIC, N/ option-len and what fields)

+An unknown Civic Location is indicated by a subelement Length of 0 and an empty Locaiton Civic field

+The Civic Location field follows the little-endian octet ordering

-When the Civic Location Type is IETF RFC4776-2006, the Optional Subelements field optionally(#1677) includes the Location Reference, Location Shape, Map Image, and Vendor Specific subelements as defined in Table 8-104 (Optional subelement IDs for Location Civic Report(#1429)).
+When the Civic Location Type is IETF RFC4776-2006, the Optional Subelements field optionally(#1677) includes the Location Reference, Location Shape, Map Image, and Vendor Specific subelements as defined in Table 8-104 (Subelement IDs for Location Civic Report(#1429)).

 When the Civic Location Type value is Vendor Specific, a Vendor Specific subelement is included in the Optional Subelements field that identifies the Organization Identifier corresponding to the Civic Location Type.

-The Optional Subelements field format contains zero or more subelements, each consisting of a 1-octet Subelement ID field, a 1-octet Length field, and a variable-length Data field, as shown in Figure 8-504 (Subelement format).
+The Optional Subelements field format contains zero or more subelements with subelement ID greater than or equal to 1, each consisting of a 1-octet Subelement ID field, a 1-octet Length field, and a variable-length Data field, as shown in Figure 8-504 (Subelement format).
 The optional subelements are ordered by nondecreasing subelement ID.

-The Subelement ID field values for the defined optional subelements are shown in Table 8-104 (Optional subelement IDs for Location Civic Report(#1429)).
-A Yes in the Extensible column of a subelement listed in Table 8-104 (Optional subelement IDs for Location Civic Report(#1429)) indicates that the length of the subelement might be extended in future revisions or amendments of this standard.
+The Subelement ID field values for the defined subelements are shown in Table 8-104 (Subelement IDs for Location Civic Report(#1429)).
+A Yes in the Extensible column of a subelement listed in Table 8-104 (Subelement IDs for Location Civic Report(#1429)) indicates that the length of the subelement might be extended in future revisions or amendments of this standard.
 When the Extensible column of an element is Subelement, then the subelement might be extended in future revisions or amendments of this standard by defining additional subelements within the subelement.
 See 9.25.9 (Extensible subelement parsing).

-The Civic Location field of the Location Civic Report (see Figure 8-194 (Location Civic Report field

-format)) is a variable octet field and contains the location information in the format as indicated in the Civic

-Location Type field.

 8.4.2.21.14 Location Identifier Report